R-Saunders/R-Saunders/README.md

 ![React JS](React.png) ![Node JS](Nodejs.png)

 ## 💻 Projects
-I am currently working on my first project, a wiki type site for cryptids, creatures of myth, legend and folklore.
+1️⃣ I am currently working on my first project.
+🐉 I am making a wiki type site for cryptids, creatures of myth, legend and folklore.
-I have always been a big fan of fantasy as well as myths, legends and folklore.
+🦄 I have always been a big fan of fantasy as well as myths, legends and folklore.
 I have always found it's hard to find a central catalogue or compendium for these.
 So, I decided to make one.
-I'm sure I will need some help filling it up and much like Wikipedia I'll be reaching out once I have everything in place.
+🧛 I'm sure I will need some help filling it up and much like Wikipedia I'll be reaching out once I have everything in place.
-I hope that this will serve not only as a great knowledge base for those who have interest in cryptozoology but also serve as a great place of inspiration for creatives working on their own creatures and tales.
+🧟 I hope that this will serve not only as a great knowledge base for those who have interest in cryptozoology but also serve as a great place of inspiration for creatives working on their own creatures and tales.

 ## 📖 Other Skills
 🖋️ I have a lot of experience in content writing, both on blogs and general webpages as well as full articles.
 I have always done so with an SEO focus and I have written blog posts for [Norfolk Developers](https://www.norfolkdevelopers.com/) & [Tech Educators](https://techeducators.co.uk/).